Our Assessments

 Findings from the EASI directly inform intervention planning, helping therapists develop targeted strategies that support a child's participation in learning, daily routines, and the activities that matter most to them.

-The Sensory Integration & Praxis Tests (SIPT)
+SIPT (The Sensory Integration & Praxis Tests)

 Comprising 17 individual tests, the SIPT evaluates a broad range of sensory integration processes that are fundamental to learning and behaviour: including tactile, visual, and auditory perception, as well as vestibular and proprioceptive functioning.
-Crucially, it also assesses praxis: the ability to plan, sequence, and execute unfamiliar movements, which underpins many of the challenges children experience in school and daily life.
+Crucially, it also assesses praxis: the ability to plan, sequence, and execute unfamiliar movements, which underpins many of the challenges children and young people experience in school and daily life.

 The SIPT is administered in clinic by our specialist therapists trained in its use.

-Where cases demand it, our senior occupational therapists are available to appear as expert witnesses, presenting and defending clinical evidence in court with clarity and authority.
+Our senior occupational therapists are available to appear as expert witnesses, presenting and defending clinical evidence in court with clarity and authority.
+Expert witness appointments can be booked as a half day or full day, depending on the demands of the case.

-Speech & Language Therapy (SaLT) Assessments
+SaLT (Speech & Language Therapy) Assessments

 This assessment follows a thorough three-step process, with a report specifically structured to meet EHCP standards.